 This is important to be aware of as if you return the car with a 50% or 70% full tank of gas, you will probably be charged for a complete tank anyway.
 Fill the car up right before you drop it off.

 When you park your car back at the rental office, take photos of its condition again.
-Again, this way, you have time-stamped photo evidence of the condition that you returned it in just in case the rental company try to dispute anything later.
+Again, this way, you have time-stamped photo evidence of the condition that you returned it in just in case the rental company tries to dispute anything later.

 Driving in Corfu